Mugen0815/jarvis/README.md

 [Dockerhub Repository](https://hub.docker.com/r/mugen0815/jarvis)

+# WOP pre-alpha of Jarvis with local LLM using llama.cpp and codellama

 ## Description
 Jarvis is a virtual assistant developed using the OpenAI API.
 It leverages the assistant feature to execute local function calls, known as "skills"", which will be executed locally, like Chat-GPT was accessing ur own API.
 Its focused on easy local code-execution for PHP-devs.